nahitorres/odin/README.md

 ```
   docker run -it -p 8888:8888 odin
 ```

-## Documentation
-For the complete documentation, please visit the [Odin website](https://rnt-pmi.github.io/odin-docs/)

 ## Cite this work
 If you use ODIN or wish to refer it, please use the following BibTex entry.